 In recent years many gaming companies have went public with valuations in the 10s of billions of dollars including Roblox, Unity and Applovin.

-Currently we have published over 150 games on our site.
-We try to publish at least 1 or 2 additional games everyday, so if you click on the “free games” menu above linking at plays.org/games/ you should see something new everyday. 🙂
+Since launching in 2020 we have published thousands of games on our site.
+We try to publish at least a couple additional games every day, so if you click on the “New” menu link above pointing at plays.org/games/ you should see something new almost every day. 🙂

 If you do not see new games it means I am horribly sick, have died, or my internet connection was severed.

 This website is powered using the fantastic WordPress blogging software and a couple plug-ins to help organize site structure and add features like game ratings.
 I once attended a conference with the founder of WordPress and got to eat lunch with him.
 It is amazing seeing how well they’ve grown over the past decade.